NUOPTIMA

 Strong Call to Action

-Be clear and straightforward regarding your desired action and explicitly say “follow us”, “click to read more”, or “reply with your favourite [insert here]”.
+Be clear and straightforward regarding your desired action and explicitly say “follow us”, “click to read more”, or “reply with your favorite [insert here]”.
 This method is a solid practice for all marketing goals but is particularly crucial for following and engagement initiatives.
-If you struggle with writing a good script, hire a Twitter ghostwritng agency.
+If you struggle with writing a good script, hire a Twitter ghostwriting agency.

 Avoid Exit Points